 News briefs: Costa Rica news highlights to start your Thursday

-Happy Thursday from The Tico Times.
-Here’s the news you should know today.
+Happy Thursday from The Tico Times!
+Here’s the news you should know as a new day starts in Costa Rica.

-The National Emergency Commission (CNE) has eased Iota-related weather alerts.
-All areas except the Caribbean are under a Yellow Alert, an improvement to the previous status of Orange Alert.
-Iota forced 88 people in Costa Rica to be evacuated to shelters this week.
-The storm had a smaller impact on Costa Rica when compared to Eta due to Iota’s faster overland speed.
+Happy Thanksgiving to all our U.S. readers!
+Whether you’re in the United States or here in Costa Rica, we hope you have a wonderful day of food, football and gratitude.
+If you’re on the lookout for a traditional Thanksgiving meal in Costa Rica, click here for our guide.

-Iota caused at least 28 deaths in Central America.
-Eighteen of those occurred in Nicaragua, while six occurred in Honduras.
-These figures may rise over the coming days as authorities reach communities that have been isolated due to power outages and road damage.
+Costa Rica’s equine serum treatment for coronavirus patients isn’t producing the desired results.
+According to Román Macaya, patients aren’t suffering adverse effects, but the treatment isn’t improving COVID-19 outcomes.
+Read more here.

 We’ll have more news throughout the day, so keep checking The Tico Times home page for more.